 The Diversity Funding Committee was established by Career Services and campus collaborators, with support from the Career Partners Program, to foster campus diversity and inclusion among students, faculty, and staff at Cal Poly San Luis Obispo.
 Guided by Cal Poly's Statements on Diversity and Commitment to Community, the DFC allocates funding to Cal Poly's campus community to increase understanding of diversity and inclusion.

 Diversity is the understanding that each individual is unique and recognizing there are a range of human differences in experiences, identities and world views.
 These differences include, but are not limited to, race, gender, gender identity, sexual orientation, ethnicity, socio-economic status, physical and mental abilities or attributes, religious or ethical values systems, and national origin.

 How Do I Qualify?

-- Support a campus or community event that increases understanding of and/or appreciation for diversity and inclusion
+- Support an on-campus event that increases understanding of and/or appreciation for diversity and inclusion

 What Are The Guidelines?

 The DFC cannot provide funding to events that:

 - Are not consistent with California State University policies and state and federal laws